atlarge-research/opendc/README.md

 ### Components & Containers

-The building blocks of the UI are divided into so-called *components* and *containers* (as [encouraged](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) by the author of Redux). *Components* are considered 'pure', rendered as a function of input properties. *Containers*, on the other hand, are wrappers around *components*, injecting state through the properties of the components they wrap.
+The building blocks of the UI are divided into so-called *components* and *containers* ([as encouraged](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) by the author of Redux). *Components* are considered 'pure', rendered as a function of input properties. *Containers*, on the other hand, are wrappers around *components*, injecting state through the properties of the components they wrap.

+Even the canvas (the main component of the app) is built using React components, with the help of the `react-konva` module.
+To illustrate: A rectangular object on the canvas is defined in a way that is not very different from how we define a standard `div` element on the splashpage.

 ### State Management